 - Target new devices

-- Use advanced ad scheduling with bid adjustments for specific days of the week and hours of day
+- Use advanced ad scheduling for specific days of the week and hours of day

 Changes in traffic